kraashen/kraashen.github.io/content/posts/2018-01-22-reverse-engineering-basics-with-radare-fundamentals-and-basics.md

 Radare has also a nice list of other tools that come in handy for binary analysis.
 These include binary diffing, binary inspection, command line parameters for analyze-all during startup, debugging...
 But they will be topics for other posts later on.

 [Megabeets: A journey into Radare2](https://www.megabeets.net/a-journey-into-radare-2-part-1/) is really good blog post to read through as a next step and I highly recommend it.
 That post and Disobey event in Finland both inspired me a lot to start studying the topic more.
-The Megabeets post goes a bit more deep into analysis of a binary and features of Radare that can be used to reverse engineer binaries and explains them in a very good way.
+The Megabeets post goes a bit more deep into analysis of a binary and shows more features of Radare that can be used to reverse engineer binaries and explains them in a very good way.

 # Sources to study